Ohio State University: Rankings and recognition

 Ohio State's political science program is ranked among the top programs globally.
 Considered to be one of the leading departments in the United States, it has played a particularly significant role in the construction and development of the constructivist and realist schools of international relations.
-Notable political scientists who have worked at the university include Alexander Wendt, John Mueller, Randall Schweller, Gene Sharp and Herb Asher.
 In 2004, it was ranked as first among public institutions and fourth overall in the world by British political scientist Simon Hix at the London School of Economics and Political Science, while a 2007 study in the academic journal PS: Political Science & Politics ranked it ninth in the United States.
 It is a leading producer of Fulbright Scholars.

 Bloomberg Businessweek ranked the undergraduate business program at Ohio State's Fisher College of Business as the 14th best in the nation in its 2016 rankings.
-U.S. News & World Report ranks the MBA program tied for 30th in America.
-Fisher's Executive MBA program was ranked third nationally for return on investment by The Wall Street Journal in 2008, citing a 170 percent return on an average of $66,900 invested in tuition and expenses during the 18-month program.

 The Ohio State linguistics department was recently ranked among the top 10 programs nationally, and top 20 internationally by QS World University Rankings.

 The college is the only school in North America that offers an ABET-accredited welding engineering undergraduate degree.

 Research

-Ohio State's research expenditures for the 2019 fiscal year were $968.3 million.
-The university is among the top 12 U.S. public research universities and third among all universities in industry-sponsored research (National Science Foundation).
+The National Science Foundation ranked Ohio State University 12th among American universities for research and development expenditures in 2021 with $1.23 billion.